fuzzy01/CoolingControl/README.md

 ## Overview

 `CoolingControl` is an application for controlling fans and pumps based on any system sensors with flexible control logic customized for your PC build.
 Unlike traditional fan control software, `CoolingControl` offers unparalleled flexibility with Lua-based scripting, allowing users to define custom logic for any sensor, not just temperature.
 You can write your own control logic from scratch or use one of the examples.
 A Lua library with common algorithms is also included.
 The application runs as a Windows service or in console mode, leveraging Libre Hardware Monitor for hardware access.
+If you have an AIO cooler, it is preferred using the coolant temperature sensor for fan control.
+If your AIO does not have a coolant temperature sensor, it is recommended attaching a thermal sensor to the outgoing tube at the radiator and connecting it to a motherboard connector (most Asus motherboards has a connector labeled "T Sensor").
+Some sensors that work and can be easily purchased: XSPC Wire Sensor 10k, Phobya 10k Temperature Sensor.

 ### Features